Obama vows to pursue further nuclear cuts with Russia

 "Time is short," Obama said, referring to the prospects of renewed negotiations between Iran and world powers.
 "Iran's leaders must understand that there is no escaping the choice before it."

-Iran says its nuclear program is purely peaceful, but Israel and Western nations believe it is moving towards a nuclear bomb that could change the regional balance of power.
+Tehran says its nuclear programme is purely peaceful, but Israel and Western nations believe it is moving towards a nuclear bomb that could change the regional balance of power.

 Obama has urged Israel to hold off on any pre-emptive strikes on Iran's nuclear sites to give sanctions and diplomacy more time to work.

-The U.S. president also met Russia's outgoing leader, Dmitry Medvedev, on the sidelines of the summit, with missile defense in Europe, Iran and the conflict in Syria topping their agenda.
+The U.S. president also met Russia's outgoing leader, Dmitry Medvedev, on the sidelines of the summit, with missile defence in Europe, Iran and the conflict in Syria topping their agenda.

 Medvedev said he supported peace envoy Kofi Annan's mission to end fighting in Syria.
 Russia and China have shielded Syrian President Bashar al-Assad from U.N.
 Security Council condemnation by vetoing two resolutions over the bloodshed.

-"We together with the U.S. president maintain that (Annan's mission) is a good way to reach at least an initial point of settlement and open the road for communication between various groups of society in Syria," he said.
+"We together with the U.S. president maintain that (Annan's mission) is a good way to reach at least an initial point of settlement (of the crisis) and open the road for communication between various groups of society in Syria," he said.

-(Additional reporting by Alexei Anishchuk, Yoo Choonsik, Jack Kim and Alister Bull; Editing by Nick Macfie and Robert Birsel)
+(Additional reporting by Alexei Anishchuk, Yoo Choonsik, Jack Kim and Alister Bull; Editing by Nick Macfie and Jonathan Thatcher)